Virtual treatment available: CFD outpatient programs can also be accessed via online telehealth services.

-Dr. Raquel Katangian-Ayala is a Registered Psychological Assistant who obtained a PsyD in Applied Clinical Psychology from The Chicago School of Professional Psychology.
-Dr. Katangian-Ayala received her undergraduate degree from the University of California, Irvine in Psychology and her Master’s degree from California State University, Long Beach in Marriage and Family Therapy.
+Dr. Katangian-Ayala joined Center for Discovery in 2019 as a primary therapist.
+Dr. Katangian-Ayala is a registered psychological assistant who obtained a PsyD in applied clinical psychology from The Chicago School of Professional Psychology.
+Dr. Katangian-Ayala received her undergraduate degree from the University of California, Irvine, in psychology and her master’s degree from California State University, Long Beach, in marriage and family therapy.

 Dr. Katangian-Ayala implements evidence-based modalities when providing treatment.
-Her theoretical orientation encompasses Cognitive Behavioral Therapy, Dialectical Behavior Therapy, Person-Centered, and Motivational Interviewing.
+Her theoretical orientation encompasses cognitive behavioral therapy, dialectical behavior therapy, person-centered therapy and motivational interviewing.
 She tailors each modality and treatment plan to best suit the need of each individual.
-She believes her ability to demonstrate empathy, compassion, and authenticity contribute to providing a safe environment towards a path of recovery.
+She believes her ability to demonstrate empathy, compassion and authenticity contribute to providing a safe environment towards a path of recovery.

 Stacey Rombough, RD

-Stacey Rombough joined the Center For Discovery team in January 2010 as a diet technition for the Whittier and Lakewood locations working with eating disorders.
-During this time she completed the ISSP Dietetic Internship through California State Long Beach, which furthered her education in nutrition while interning at Placentia Linda Hospital, College Hospital, and Newport-Mesa School District.
+Stacey joined the Center for Discovery team in January 2010 as a diet technician for the Whittier and Lakewood residential locations, working with eating disorders.
+During this time, she graduated from California State University, Long Beach, with a Bachelor of Science degree in nutrition and dietetics.
+She then went on to complete her dietetic internship through Cal State Long Beach ISSP program.
+This furthered her education in nutrition while interning at Placentia Linda Hospital, College Hospital the and Newport-Mesa School District.